Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/README.md

 If you have any issues, please check the logs and contact the add-on developer at the GitHub repository.

+### Ingress Port Configuration
+The web UI ingress port was previously fixed at 8099.
+You can now change it via the new `ingress_port` option in the add-on configuration (default 8099) if that port conflicts with another service.

 ## [Bepacom Add-on Repository](https://github.com/NemiahUK/bepacom-HA-Addons)

 ![Supports aarch64 Architecture][aarch64-shield]